 Minimum pension age increased to 57

-The normal minimum pension age (the earliest age you can may be able to take your pension benefits) will increase from age 55 to age 57 in 2028.
-It will increase at the same rate as the increase in the State Pension age from then on.
-This means that the minimum pension age will remain ten years below State Pension age.
+It is currently proposed that the normal minimum pension age (the earliest age you can may be able to take your pension benefits) should increase from age 55 to age 57 in 2028.
+It would increase at the same rate as the increase in the State Pension age from then on.
+This means that the minimum pension age would remain ten years below State Pension age.

-The change will apply to all pension schemes, with the exception of those in the public sector, that do not link their normal pension age to State Pension age from 2015.
+The change would apply to all pension schemes, with the exception of those in the public sector, that do not link their normal pension age to State Pension age.
 This includes fire-fighters, police and armed forces.

 Future annual allowance